-Substance use disorder (SUD) and alcohol use disorder (AUD) remain serious problems in the United States and across the globe.
-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), an estimated 20.3 million people aged 12 or older have experienced substance use disorder, and an estimated 14.5 million people ages 12 and older suffer from AUD.
+Opioid addiction and alcohol addiction remain serious problems in the United States and across the globe.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), an estimated 20.3 million people aged 12 or older have experienced substance use disorder, and an estimated 14.5 million people ages 12 and older suffer from alcoholism.
 These disorders are serious health conditions that affect people from all walks of life.

-To overcome addiction and maintain prolonged recovery, an integrated treatment plan is needed that involves a medically assisted treatment program, therapy, counseling, a support group, and an aftercare program.
+To overcome addiction and maintain prolonged recovery, an integrated treatment plan is needed that involves a medication for addiction treatment (MAT) program, therapy, counseling, a support group, and an aftercare program.
 The medical aspect of treatment provides individuals with specific medications that help them taper off of substance use.
 One such drug that has been manufactured and marketed for this purpose is Naltrexone.

-Naltrexone is an effective tool in the management of alcohol use disorder and opioid use disorder (OUD).
+Naltrexone is an effective tool in the management of alcohol addiction and opioid addiction.
 Naltrexone strengthens the treatment process to a great extent by helping people safely and gradually stop using alcohol or opioids.

 Naltrexone is a prescription medication sold under the brand names ReVia and Vivitrol.
 This medication was approved by the US Food and Drug Administration (FDA) to treat opioid dependence and alcohol dependence, the two highest forms of substance use disorders present in the US.
 It is estimated that around 130 people die each day due to opioid-related drug overdoses, and an average of 6 people die of alcohol poisoning each day in the US.

-It is available in a pill form (ReVia) for alcohol use disorder or as an extended-release intramuscular injectable (Vivitrol) for both conditions.
+It is available in a pill form (ReVia) for alcohol dependence or as an extended-release intramuscular injectable (Vivitrol) for both conditions.
 The injectable form of naltrexone can only be prescribed and administered by licensed practitioners.

 To avoid detox withdrawals, people who take naltrexone must refrain from taking drugs or alcohol for at least 7-10 days before beginning treatment.
 This includes those who previously used methadone and are in the process of transitioning to naltrexone.